Steaming down from Birmingham one cold December day

 last call for this train

-as it steams us on home
+as it steams us home

 we're going deep tonight